-Italian PhD Candidate, Civil-Environmental Engineer with a MSc in Hydraulic Engineering and Violinist.
+Italian PhD, Civil-Environmental Engineer with a MSc in Hydraulic Engineering and Violinist.

 Antonella Dimotta was born in Italy in 1986.
-She is going to achieve her PhD by this coming February, 2019.
+She received her PhD, February, 2019.
 She comes from the Italian National Research Council and University of Basilicata (School of Agricultural School Forestry, Food and Environmental Sciences).
-Her PhD Program is on Land, Environmental and Forestry Science.
-Her PhD Thesis focused on Applied Geomorphology (GEO/04) and Agricultural and Environmental Economics (AGR/01): SOIL EROSION INTERDISCIPLINARY OVERVIEW: Modelling Approaches, Ecosystem Services Assessment and Soil Quality Restoration: Applications and Analyses in the Basilicata region (Italy).
+She received her PhD in the Program of Land, Environmental and Forestry Science.
+Her PhD thesis focused on Applied Geomorphology (GEO/04) and Agricultural and Environmental Economics (AGR/01): SOIL EROSION INTERDISCIPLINARY OVERVIEW: Modelling Approaches, Ecosystem Services Assessment and Soil Quality Restoration: Applications and Analyses in the Basilicata region (Italy).

-In 2017, she spent over 6 months-stay at the Spanish National Research Council (Centro de Edafologìa y Biologìa del Segura (CEBAS) – Consejo Superior de Investigaciones Cientìficas (CSIC)) in Murcia (Spain) under the guide of Dr. Joris de Vente (senior researcher).
+In 2017, she spent over 6 months - at the Spanish National Research Council (Centro de Edafologìa y Biologìa del Segura (CEBAS) – Consejo Superior de Investigaciones Cientìficas (CSIC)) in Murcia (Spain) under the guidance of Dr. Joris de Vente (senior researcher).
 Dr Dimotta's interest in landscape issues comes from her own background in the coastal fruit groves of Gulf of Taranto.
-Her research has centered around soil erosion processes as they have been affected by land use change, climate change and further exogenous factors by using the Soil and Water Conservation Research Group’s experience matured at the CEBAS-CSIC (Spain) and in Italy with different environmental modelling and assessment approaches.
+Her research has centered around soil erosion processes as they have been affected by land use and climate change, and further exogenous factors.
+She has applied the Soil and Water Conservation Research Group’s experience matured at the CEBAS-CSIC (Spain) and in Italy with different environmental modelling and assessment approaches.